fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 ## Development Environments

-In a more real-world use case, you would want to use something other than the Fluentd standard output to store Docker containers messages, such as Elasticsearch, MongoDB, HDFS, S3, Google Cloud Storage and so on.
+In a more real-world use case, you would want to use something other than the Fluentd standard output to store Docker container messages, such as Elasticsearch, MongoDB, HDFS, S3, Google Cloud Storage and so on.

-This document describes how to set up multi-container logging environment via EFK (Elasticsearch, Fluentd, Kibana) with Docker Compose.
+This document describes how to set up a multi-container logging environment via EFK (Elasticsearch, Fluentd, Kibana) with Docker Compose.